 As with any substantial project, it is easy to become overawed with the task ahead of you.
-There is certainly no shortage of challenges when you start a new business, or any promise of eventual success, and you can quickly make up excuses for quitting while you’re ahead.
+There is certainly no shortage of challenges when you start a new engineering business or any promise of eventual success, and you can quickly make up excuses for quitting while you’re ahead.
 Instead, you must break each stage of the business-building process down into sizable chunks, so you can make sense of them and tackle each obstacle one at a time.

 Here are five tips for building an engineering business from scratch: